jivan chavo bhagavatanghri-renum

 Gentleman: How can one overcome the fear of losing one’s identity and uniqueness by surrendering oneself to a pure devotee?

-A godbrother of mine had a nice thought.
-Just imagine Krsna’s situation.
-There He is in the spiritual sky, Goloka Vrndavana, surrounded by wish-fulfilling cows and trees and gems, being served by unlimited numbers of beautiful, pure, loving devotees.
+Just imagine Krishna’s situation.
+There He is in the spiritual sky, Goloka Vrindavan, surrounded by wish-fulfilling cows and trees and gems, being served by unlimited numbers of beautiful, pure, loving devotees.
 And off somewhere in a cloud is a bunch of angry, morose, belligerent souls, each determined that “I’m not going to serve Him.”
-Why should Krsna bother with them?
+Why should Krishna bother with them?
 Why should He even care?
 He is enjoying an eternal, celestial party.
 Why should He bother about us?

 One answer is that each one of us is a unique living entity.
 No two of us are exactly the same.
-And so when we are liberated our mood of service to Krsna will be unique.
-This means that as long as we remain in the material world, Krsna in the spiritual world will be deprived of the particular flavor of loving service that each of us is meant to offer Him.
-Each of us has a specific, unique contribution to make to Krsna’s pleasure that no one else can make in the exact same way.
+And so, when we are liberated, our mood of service to Krishna will be unique.
+This means that as long as we remain in the material world, Krishna in the spiritual world will be deprived of the particular flavor of loving service that each of us is meant to offer Him.
+Each of us has a specific, unique contribution to make to Krishna’s pleasure that no one else can make in the exact same way.

-So do not hesitate.
-Serving a pure devotee, serving a servant of the servants of Radha and Krsna, is not a matter of force, being forced into a mold without any freedom or individuality.
+So, do not hesitate.
+Serving a pure devotee, serving a servant of the servants of Radha and Krishna, is not a matter of force, being forced into a mold without any freedom or individuality.
 Rather, it is an opportunity for the conditioned soul to realize his or her fullest potential, fullest individuality, and fullest freedom, in divine, ecstatic love.

 Thank you very much.

 [A talk by Giriraj Swami on Radhastami, August 30, 2009, San Diego]